-Fig. 3b.
-Morphology and structure of the West Andean Front and the western Principal Cordillera facing Santiago.
-Structural Map of the San Ramón - Farellones Plateau region and corresponding E-W section (see location in Fig. 2b).
-Bedding attitudes are determined by mapping systematically over a DEM the most visible layers (thin black lines) with overall horizontal resolution of 30 m, using SPOT satellite imagery, aerial photographs and field observations.
-Well-correlated layers (correlated over distances of kilometres) are indicated by thicker brown and green lines (in Abanico and Farellones Formations, respectively).
-The basal contact of Farellones fm. has been modified from Thiele [1980], to be consistent with details of the mapped layered structure.
+Figure 3b.
+Structural map of the San Ramón-Farellones Plateau region and corresponding E-W section (see location in Figure 2b).
+Bedding attitudes are determined by mapping systematically over a DEM the most visible layers (thin black lines) with overall horizontal resolution of 30 m, using SPOT satellite imagery, aerial photographs, and field observations.
+Well-correlated layers (correlated over distances of kilometers) are indicated by thicker brown and green lines (in Abanico and Farellones formations, respectively).
+The basal contact of Farellones Formation has been modified from Thiele [1980], to be consistent with details of the mapped layered structure.
 The trace of axial planes of main folds is indicated.
-SR locates summit of Cerro San Ramón (3249 m); Q, summit of Cordón del Quempo (4156 m).
-Section shift (from AA' to A''A''') is chosen to better represent the fold structure of San Ramón and Quempo.
-Bedding and axial plane attitudes in the section are obtained by projection of structural elements mapped over the DEM, so directly constrained by the surface geology between the high mountainous topography and the longitudinal profile of Colorado river (dashed blue), and extrapolated below that level.
-The geometry of base of Abanico fm. is consistent with the structure observed in the upper part of the section, and it has been tentatively interpolated between where it pinches out with shallow eastward dip beneath sediment of the Santiago Basin, and its outcrop with steep westward dip in the Olivares river valley, east of Quempo.
+SR locates summit of Cerro San Ramón (3249 m); Q locates summit of Cordón del Quempo (4156 m).
+Section shift (from AA' to A"A"') is chosen to better represent the fold structure of San Ramón and Quempo.
+Bedding and axial plane attitudes in the section are obtained by projection of structural elements mapped over the DEM, directly constrained by the surface geology between the high mountainous topography and the longitudinal profile of Colorado River (dashed blue), and extrapolated below that level.
+The geometry of the base of the Abanico Formation is consistent with the structure observed in the upper part of the section, and it has been tentatively interpolated between where it pinches out with shallow eastward dip beneath sediment of the Santiago Basin (see Figure 3c) and its outcrop with steep westward dip in the Olivares river valley, east of Quempo.